Contents

 • Evaluation per gene

-• Phasing info
+• Main Phasing info

-• Read pair info (only if showReadDetail=TRUE)
+• Read pair info (only if showReadDetail=TRUE and logDir is provided)

 • Variants not covered by somCna (only if present and no sCNA gap assumption was done)